waker-he/cs-learning-notes/coursework-review/eecs390/eecs390.md

 - __covariance__ vs __contravariance__ patterns
     -
     - __covariance__: return type of an overriding method can be a derived type of the return type in the overridden method
+        - can be achieved in C++ since return type is not part of function signature
     - __contravariance__: parameter type of an overriding method can be a base type of the parameter type in the overriden method
+        - cannot be achieved in C++ with its [name lookup mechanism](../../cpp/overload_resolution/overload_resolution.md#name-lookup)

 ### implementing dynamic binding